the-turing-way/the-turing-way/Chapter_Version_Control.md

 You can also **make use of one of GitHub's major features- issues**.
 Anyone can raise an issue with the project and discuss it.
 By making issues for any significant changes a record can be kept of the history of the project.
 GitHub has a myriad of other features such a milestones and project boards which may also be of use.

+In pull requests you should **clearly explain what the changes you've made are and why you made them**.
+If your changes address and issue that has been raised reference it directly.

 ## Summary of key git commands

 | Command                       | Use                                                                      |